-- Mr. Vele questioned the source of fiscal data, asking whether it came from the Treasury and Finance Department or the Budget document.
-He also requested explanations for revenue and expenditure figures rather than reporting fluctuations. - Mr. Ulopo mentioned that the fiscal numbers and information are from the Public Debt Committee (PDC) meeting, while taking note of the improvement needed on the reporting style. - Mr. Yabom explained the rational for the MOC's recommendation to lower the CRR and increase 28day CBB auctions as a shift in policy from direct to market-based instruments, with Increased 28-day CBB auction volumes offsetting liquidity from the CRR reduction. - Mr. Vele asked whether the Governor was involved in the MOC's recommendation, to which the Governor clarified that she is independent of the MOC.
+- Mr. Vele questioned the source of fiscal data and asked whether it came from the Budget document.
+He also requested more analysis of the data rather than just reporting on fluctuations. - The MEPG mentioned that the fiscal numbers and information are from the Public Debt Committee (PDC) meeting, while taking note of the improvement needed on the reporting style. - Mr. Yabom explained the rational in the MOC's presentation to lower the CRR and increase 28-day CBB auctions as a shift in policy from direct to market-based instruments, with Increased 28-day CBB auction volumes offsetting liquidity from the CRR reduction. - The Governor clarified that she is independent of the MOC's recommendations to the MPC.